the TAI lab

 Dr. Vera Tai - Assistant Professor and Principle Investigator

 I am fascinated by the diversity of microorganisms and the dependence of ecosystems on microbial processes.
 My expertise is in marine microbial ecology, and my research has focused on primary producers, including the biogeography of cyanobacteria and the diversity of viruses infecting harmful bloom forming phytoplankton.
 My research program has expanded to understanding trophic interactions of the lower food web, particularly protist symbionts of zooplankton, and microbial symbiosis in insect guts.
-I also have collaborations investigating the effects of climate change on peat bogs and the ecotoxicology of new chemical coatings to prevent corrosion.
+I also have collaborations investigating the effects of climate change on peat bogs, microbial-influenced corrosion, and sustainability in agriculture.
 In my research, I specialize in developing molecular, genomics, metabarcoding, and bioinformatic methods to elucidate the biology and ecology of environmental microbes.

 Cristina_2023